ptxiao/analogIsing/README.md

 # analogIsing
 LTspice netlists and problem specifications for the analog Ising machine.
-This folder contains supporting files for T. Patrick Xiao's PhD Thesis (Department of EECS, UC Berkeley, 2019).
+This folder contains supporting files for T. Patrick Xiao's PhD Thesis, Chaper 6 (Department of EECS, UC Berkeley, 2019).

 Description of the files:
 - Ising_8spins.net: LTspice netlist for an analog Ising machine circuit.
 Implements the coupling matrix in J8.txt, also provided in Appendix G of thesis.
 The simulation results are used for Fig. 6.5 and Fig. 6.6.